 - Great way to reduce waste - Using sourdough discard in these muffins means you're not throwing out perfectly good starter.
 It's an easy and delicious way to make your sourdough baking more sustainable.

-- Flavorful twist on a favorite – These muffins are a tasty adaptation of my popular Sourdough Discard Banana Muffins.
+- Flavorful twist on a favorite - These Sourdough Apple Muffins are a tasty adaptation of my popular Sourdough Discard Banana Muffins.
 The apples and cinnamon give them a cozy fall flavor, while the sourdough adds depth and moisture.

 - Bakery-style texture - Thanks to the Greek yogurt and melted butter, these muffins turn out soft and fluffy with a tender crumb.
 The optional crumb topping adds just the right amount of crunch.